SWebsterGIT/immunofluorescence-edge-localization/README.md

 If you wish to use this software tool for your own arbitrary images beyond those it was originally tuned for, certain parameters may be useful to adjust.
 In principle, these include:
 RADIUS_FROM_EDGE, which can be changed to alter the definition of the width of the edge of your colonies, measured in pixels.
 If your image is a different size or resolution this should definately be adjusted accordingly.

 SCALE_BAR_LENGTH_UM, which should be changed to reflect the length of your scale bar.
-Note that only white scale bars are currently supported, and it is benefecial to the software to have a scale bar that does not overlap with regions you wish to analyse.
+Note that only white scale bars are currently supported, and it is beneficial to the software to have a scale bar that does not overlap with regions you wish to analyse.

 MAX_BRIDGE_RADIUS, which can be used to prevent the software from interpreting cut-off regions as edges.
 This is located and used in the function "bridge_gaps_on_edges".